 This seems obvious, right?
-Well you wouldn’t believe how often nurses push their wellness to the back burner.
+Well, you wouldn’t believe how often nurses push their wellness to the back burner.

 - Eat a balanced and nutritious diet – Stress eating is a nurse’s greatest enemy.
 Or maybe you are on the other end of the spectrum, and stress causes you to forget to eat completely.
 Break these habits!
-The perks of a well-balanced diet are endless, and will provide you with more energy through out the day.
+The perks of a well-balanced diet are endless and will provide you with more energy throughout the day.

 - Get the right amount of sleep – Getting 7-8 hours of sleep each night is really important.
-Remember that too much sleep can be just a detrimental as lack of sleep.
+Remember that too much sleep can be just a detrimental as a lack of sleep.
 You most likely forgot what “too much sleep” meant after becoming a nurse, but weekends can really mess with your sleep schedule.
-Try your best to go to sleep and wake up the same time everyday.
+Try your best to go to sleep and wake up the same time every day.